celestiaorg/CIPs/cips/cip-13.md

 ## Abstract

-This CIP outlines the governance parameters for the Celestia Mainnet.
-It details both global and module-specific parameters, including their default settings, summaries, and whether they are changeable via governance.
-This CIP serves as a foundation for ensuring transparent and effective governance processes on the Celestia Mainnet.
+This CIP outlines the on-chain governance parameters for the Celestia Mainnet.
+It details both global and module-specific parameters, including their default settings, summaries, and whether they are changeable via on-chain governance.
+This CIP serves as a reference to making on-chain governance parameters in their current status on Celestia Mainnet transparent for all contributors.

 ## Motivation